-While Carnevale is not as big of a celebration in Milan as it is in Venice, Milan puts on a huge parade around the Duomo for the occasion.
-The parade typically takes place on the first Saturday of Lent and features floats, chariots, men and women in medieval dress, flag bearers, bands, and children in costume.
-Learn more about upcoming dates for Carnevale and how Carnevale is celebrated in Italy See also Milan in February.
+While Carnevale is not as big of a celebration in Milan as it is in Venice, Milan puts on a huge parade around the Duomo Square for the occasion.
+The parade typically takes place on the first Saturday of Lent (either February or March).
+The parade features floats, chariots, men and women in medieval dress, flag bearers, bands, and children in costume.
+Learn more about upcoming dates for Carnevale and how Carnevale is celebrated in Italy

 Holy Week and Easter